vpilotdesigns/vpilotdesigns.github.io/_pages/SKAR.md

 🛒 Available soon on the MSFS 2024 Marketplace

 {% include gallery id="gallery1" caption="SKAR El Edén International Airport - Armenia, Colombia for MSFS 2024" %}

-✅ How to use:
-Place this file as `/pages/SKAR2024.md` or in your `_pages` directory (depending on your structure).
-The OG and Twitter metadata will automatically populate `<meta>` tags if your Jekyll theme supports `page.image` and `page.description`.